 Generally, bamboos aren’t known for their flowers; yet flowering plays an essential role in perpetuating each species.
 Some varieties flower continuously year after year in one to two month intervals.
 Others bloom only sporadically.
 But, the majority of woody bamboos flower once every 20 to 120 years.

 Sadly, most species die soon after flowering.
 Scientists hypothesize that this allows the new seedlings to reap all the benefits of water, sunshine and nutrients that might otherwise be consumed by the mother.

 HERE’S A REALLY COOL FACT: Many bamboo species exhibit what is called gregarious flowering, meaning that when they flower, they do so at the same time all over the world.
 And they bloom simultaneously, regardless of climate or geography!
 While the reason for this timed flowering is unknown, some scientists believe that bamboo cells may contain a genetic alarm clock that wakes them up at certain time periods that are predetermined.

 Intrigued by the possibilities?
 I am.
 Here are some beautiful bamboo species I spied at the Foothill College Bamboo Garden.
 For a complete list of species that can be found in the Foothill Garden, click here for the Foothill College site.

 Phyllostachys nigra or Black Bamboo was the first species to be planted at Foothill College.
 Growing to about 16 feet tall, its slender, jet-black culms add a refined look to the garden.
 Indeed, Nigra is one of the most popular ornamental bamboos in the world.

 Bambusa chungii, also known as White Bamboo, makes a stunning statement perched on the Foothill Garden’s slope.
 The variety tops out at around 40 feet tall with culms measuring around two inches.
 The species’ dense form make it a great privacy hedge.
 And its clumping habit makes it easy to maintain as a specimen.
-A smaller version is called ‘Barbie.’
+There is a smaller variety called ‘Barbie.’